BrobridgeOrg/gravity-dsa/README.md

-# gravity-dsa
+# Gravity Data Source Adapter

-Data source adapter for Gravity
+Data source adapter offers a way for recevieing events and data from external system.

+## License

+Licensed under the MIT License